 - This option enables --partial-hidden and -@ (--see-symlinks) for convenience.
-If this is not desired, you should change this after specifying -D. - This feature might not deliver perfect result in corner cases, but should never report false positives. - This feature might add some runtime for large datasets. - When using this option, you will not be able to use the -c sh:clone option.
+If this is not desired, you should change this after specifying -D. - This feature might add some runtime for large datasets. - When using this option, you will not be able to use the -c sh:clone option.
 Use -c sh:link as a good alternative. - -j --honour-dir-layout (default: disabled) Only recognize directories as duplicates that have the same path layout.
-In other words: All duplicates that build the duplicate directory must have the same path from the root of the directory.
-This flag has no effect without --merge-directories. - -y --sort-by=order (default: none) During output, sort the found duplicate groups by criteria described by order. order is a string that may consist of one or more of the following letters: - s: Sort by size of group. - a: Sort alphabetically by the basename of the original. - m: Sort by mtime of the original. - p: Sort by path-index of the original. - o: Sort by natural found order (might be different on each run). - n: Sort by number of files in the group.
+In other words: All duplicates that build the duplicate directory must have the same path from the root of each respective directory.
+This flag makes no sense without --merge-directories. - -y --sort-by=order (default: none) During output, sort the found duplicate groups by criteria described by order. order is a string that may consist of one or more of the following letters: - s: Sort by size of group. - a: Sort alphabetically by the basename of the original. - m: Sort by mtime of the original. - p: Sort by path-index of the original. - o: Sort by natural found order (might be different on each run). - n: Sort by number of files in the group.